cmap/psp/README.md

 ### Use Case 3: sip

 You have the similarity matrix from Use Case 2.
-Now, you want to know how these similarities compare to all the other stuff that old_data.gct has been compared to before; in other words, you want to compare your similarity to the similarity matrix of the "build" or the "corpus."
+Now, you want to know how these similarities compare to all the other stuff that old_data.gct has been compared to before; in other words, you want to compare your similarities to similarities within a reference dataset.
 You need to use sip.py for this.
 Navigate to the `broadinstitute_psp` directory of the PSP repository, and type the following in your command line:

 ```
 python sip/sip.py --test_gct_path ./steep_output.gct --bg_gct_path /Users/lev/build_similarity_matrix.gct